micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # prints ("event", "hello")
 ```

-This is an exampe of how you could implement events in python.
+This is an example of how you could implement events in python.

 The core idea is you have hooks in your library code which can call handlers with some data.
 In some cases the hooks could modify data too.

 As a user you can register your own functions to react to these events.

+More advanced use allows you to modify data from the hook.
+Handy for things like authentication.

 ---

 boto3 Events

-You register a function to be called when an event matching a pattern happens.

-Wildcards (`*`) are also allowed for patterns.

 ```python
 s3 = boto3.client("s3")